 TRY: Carrot Salad, Cavatelli, Szechuan Pork Dumpling, Citrus Curd

-Chef Roy Choi is opening a second branch of Chego very soon in Chinatown’s Far East Plaza.
+Chef Roy Choi and crew relocated Chego to Chinatown’s Far East Plaza.
 The restaurant focuses on indulgent, rich Korean comfort dishes mixed with Los Angeles street food.
-The new location will also offer takeout for convenient meals to enjoy at the stadium.
+The new location also offers takeout for convenient meals to enjoy at the stadium.

 TRY: Ooey Gooey Fries, Chubby Pork Belly, Tres Leches Cake